astronautlevel2/IRC-C/README.md

 * Password field in config doesn't actually do anything.
 * Real name support as a config option.
 If no real name specified, will use username in real name field (what it did before)

-No other IRC commands are implemented, and all have to be done manually.
-Even normal chatting has to be done with PRIVMSG
+The only IRC commands implemented are JOIN (with a non-standard implementation - joining a new channel will PART you with the old one), and PRIVMSG, which is used simply by typing when in a channel.
+All other commands can be sent by prefacing them with a /

 The code is fugly, but this is more me making sure I understand how sockets and basic IRC protocol works, so I can work on something more interesting ( ͡° ͜ʖ ͡°)